Prescription Drug Abuse

 Drugs and Alcohol: A Recipe for Disaster

 Mixing prescription medication with alcohol or illegal drugs can be a deadly cocktail.
-Prescription drugs and illegal drugs (such as heroin, cocaine, methamphetamines, and marijuana) can have a damaging effect on your health, finances, future, and even your freedom.
+Prescription drugs and illegal drugs (such as heroin, cocaine, methamphetamines, and marijuana) can have a damaging effect on your health, finances, and future.
 If you are pregnant, they can also permanently harm your baby.

 What Can I Do?